 Being able to select objects or areas in a photo is one of the most important Photoshop skills you need, but not all selections need to be complex or time consuming.
 The Rectangular Marquee Tool, one of Photoshop’s basic selection tools, is perfect for making selections based on simple geometric shapes.

-There’s lots of ways to make selections in Photoshop, some simple, some advanced, but having lots of ways to do something doesn’t explain why we need to do it in the first place, so in this tutorial, we’ll look at why we need to make selections in Photoshop at all, and why Photoshop doesn’t see things like we do.
+There’s lots of ways to make selections in Photoshop, some simple, some advanced.
+But having lots of ways to do something doesn’t explain why we need to do it in the first place.
+In this tutorial, we’ll look at why we need to make selections in Photoshop at all, and why Photoshop doesn’t see things like we do.

 Still using the Lasso Tool to select everything that isn’t a rectangle, square or circle?
 It’s time to take your selections to a whole new level!
 Learn how to outline objects with paths using the Pen Tool, and then how to easily convert those paths into professional quality selections!